kingparra/hpfp/08_-_recursion/design-recipe.rst

 really understand them, you should read the source material, and practice using them on a few simple programming problems.

+.. topic:: Rules for recursion

+   From "Get Programming with Haskell" by Will Kurt.

+   The way to solve recursive function is by following this simple set of rules:

+   * Identify the end goals.
+   * Determine what happens when a goal is reached.
+   * List all alternate possibilities.
+   * Determine your "rinse and repeat" process.
+   * Ensure that each alternative moves you toward your goal.

+.. topic:: General program design recipe

+   Stolen from `CS457`_.

+   To write a program one follows a recipe of steps.
+Here are the steps we will use for all our programs.

+   * Each step is a concrete activity.
+   * Each step has a product that can be inspected.

+   Here are the steps we will follow:

+   * Understand the problem.
+Often the analysis is inserted in the program as a comment.

+   * Write a contract for each function about how its inputs and outputs behave.
+In Haskell, a contract is written using a typing prototype.

+   * Create a set of examples.
+We will use HUnit assertions as the product that encodes examples.

+   * Write the body of each function.
+Use the guideline that the structure of the body follows the structure of the input data.

+   * Testing.
+Test your program.
+We will use HUnit tests as the testing product.
+Later we will learn how to use QiuckCheck random testing as additonal testing products.

+   If you do not have all the products then you have not followed the design recipe, and you are much more likely to make mistakes.

 .. topic:: Design recipe for writing recursive programs

    Stolen from `CS457`_.